input-output-hk/Alonzo-testnet/Alonzo-exercises/3_Alonzo-blue-exercise-3.md

 Please let us know of any problems that you have encountered:

-Via the Discord Channel for general questions
+Via the Discord channel for general questions
 Via the issue tracker at https://github.com/input-output-hk/cardano-node for any bugs.

 CL @ 14/6/21